Limb Lengthening.us

 Dr. Paley organized the first Ilizarov course in 1987 and the first ASAMI North America (Limb Lengthening and Reconstruction

 Society) meeting in 1989.
 He served as the first president of this subspecialty society.
-He organized and run the
+He organizes and runs the

 internationally attended Annual Baltimore Limb Deformity Course since 1989.
-He had lectured and demonstrated surgery in
+He has lectured and demonstrated surgery in

 more than 50 countries and provides training for specialists from around the world through a fellowship program.